RajBhanani/BharatFD-Submission-JavaScript/README.md

 # FAQ Management API

-### Ongoing work:

-- Creating a front-end for a more pleasant experience

 ## Overview

 A MERN-based application to manage FAQs in multiple languages, translated by Google Transplate API, and added support of WYSIWYG editor for rich-text formatting, and Redis for caching and quicker responses.